All Grade Calculator

 Why credit weighting matters

-Credit hours, also called units, measure how much of your overall workload a course represents.
-A 4-credit physics class with lab counts twice as much as a 2-credit elective.
-The cumulative GPA calculator multiplies each course's grade points by its credits, sums everything, and divides by total credits — exactly the formula your registrar uses.
+Credit hours measure how much of your overall workload a course represents.
+A 4-credit physics course with a lab counts for twice as much as a 2-credit elective.
+The calculator multiplies each course's grade points by its credit hours, adds the totals, and divides by the total credit hours.
+This is the same method your registrar uses.

 1. Open your transcript or unofficial grade report.

-3. Add a row for every course; type the credit hours and grade.
+3. Add a row for every course, then enter its credit hours and grade.

-4. Click + Add course as needed.
+4. Click + Add course as many times as you need.
 There is no limit.

 Cumulative GPA targets to know